nebriv/VTOLVR-TacviewLogger/README.md

          - Thanks for the big PR with some bug patches!
  - thehamsterjam
          -  Providing a bug fix for internationalization!
 Thanks!
+ - mattidg
+         -  Providing some updates to support the latest version of VTOL VR.